Amazon Bedrock

 • AWS Permissions to make sure the user you're using to connect has permission to share the relevant data.

-For more details about these requirements, please take a look at the AWS integration documentation.
+For more details about these requirements, check the AWS integration documentation.

 • Elastic Agent must be installed.